 “Ni son todos los que están, ni están todos los que son” is a compact expression which contains a number of Spanish grammatical features as well as philosophical connotations, particularly in the matter of separating sheep from goats.

 Translated literally —”Neither are all those that are, nor are all those that are”— it’s nonsensical.
-But among the grammatical complications of Spanish are its two verbs to be.
+But among the grammatical complications of Spanish are its two verbs “to be:”

-Ser is used for permanence or existence, while estar refers to a temporary state, such as in a place, condition, or situation.
+- estar refers to a temporary state, such as in a place, condition, or situation.

 One correct translation of the phrase this article began with would be: “Neither are all those that are here the ones, nor are all those that are the ones here.”